Term Ends: 2026

 Party: D

-Judge Ervin-Knott is a 1998 graduate of Southern University Law Center, Baton Rouge, Louisiana, J.D., and a 1995 honor graduate of Xavier University of Louisiana, New Orleans, Louisiana, with a Bachelor of Arts in Political Science.
-She is married to Steven Knott and they are the proud parents of two boys, Devin and Dylan Knott, ages 15 and 12.
+Baton Rouge, Louisiana, and Bachelor of Arts in Political Science from Xavier University of Louisiana, in New Orleans, Louisiana.
+She is married to Steven Knott, and they are the proud parents of two sons, Devin and Dylan Knott.